ezufall/crd150_2026.github.io/hw_guidelines.md

 4. Download any data needed for the assignment into the same folder.
 For most assignments, I will upload the assignment data on Canvas or GitHub.
 5. Open the R Markdown assignment file in RStudio.
 6. In the R Markdown document, answer the first assignment question.
 * Most of the questions will ask you to run code.
-Show that code with your own comments in R Markdown chunks.
+Show that code with your own comments within R Markdown chunks.
 Bottom line: Any code you used to get a result should be in your assignment.
 Otherwise, you will get points off, and for some questions, get *all* points off.
   + Break up your code into different chunks where it makes sense.
 For some questions, you might include all code for a question in one single chunk.
 For other questions, you might break up the code into several chunks.
   + Make sure your code works.
 Run code one chunk at a time to make sure it is working.
 Note that there are multiple ways to get to an answer in R. **We will not grade on how efficient your code is unless stated so in the question**.
 * Most of the questions will ask you to explain your results.
 Write your explanations outside of the R code chunks.
 Please - *please* - take these interpretation questions seriously.
 This is a not a programming or Data Science course - you may have taken 40 hours to produce super elegant code to answer a question, but your results won't be worth much to anyone if you can't properly interpret them.